dominik-najberg/todominik/README.md

 I am trying my best to keep it as framework agnostic as possible.
 This is why I moved some classes to `\framework`.
 I did not add more endpoints as you already see how I would do it.

+You can try the CLI commands if you have the wish to do so:

 ```bash
 docker-compose run app bin/console task:create "just a task"
 docker-compose run app bin/console task:mark-as-done {uuid}